When I was working on a Terminal, I used to type lots of cd

 # Say you need to go back to 'that' directory.

-# Since it requires 6 times typing `cd ..` to achieve this or just
+# Normally, it requires 6 times typing "cd .." to achieve this.

 $> ..
 6